-In the fall of 1978 Penobscot Area Housing Corporation (PAHDC) a nonprofit housing corporation committed to developing low income housing was approached by a local professionals from the Bureau of Mental Retardation, day programs, and other community representatives to develop community group homes for individuals with intellectual disabilities and emotional health issues.
+In the fall of 1978 Penobscot Area Housing Corporation (PAHDC) a nonprofit housing corporation committed to developing low income housing was approached by local professionals from the Bureau of Mental Retardation, day programs, and other community representatives to develop community group homes for individuals with intellectual disabilities and emotional health issues.

 PAHDC assembled a Special Committee to work with community representatives to develop the homes.
 It was intended once the homes had been established, this Committee would incorporate and assume responsibility for managing these new homes.